Trafficked woman hopes sharing her story will help girls back home in Akwesasne | CBC News

 All the pain and rage I felt as an abused child rubbed off on my behaviour.
 All I wanted to do was rebel.- Sierra

-The man kept her away from her family by controlling her every move, using several tactics to maintain his hold on her, she says.
+The man kept her away from her family by controlling her every move, using several tactics to maintain his hold on her, she said.

 "All the pain and rage I felt as an abused child rubbed off on my behaviour.
 All I wanted to do was rebel."